MI-AFP/tutorials/tutorials/11_elm-building-web-apps.md

 In the previous example, we used Url as is.
 However, we can use [Url.Parser](https://package.elm-lang.org/packages/elm/url/latest/Url-Parser) module from [elm/url](https://package.elm-lang.org/packages/elm/url/latest/) package to parse the URL into useful Elm types.

-Here's an example form the documentation converting different routes with parameters into `Route` type.
+Here's an example from the documentation converting different routes with parameters into `Route` type.

 ```elm
 import Url.Parser exposing ((</>), Parser, int, s, string)